-We love Stainless Clad Pans for their durability, excellent heat distribution, and, of course, that platinum shine.
-However, if you’ve been using your pan on a weekly (or even daily) basis, it’s probably starting to look a little extra well-loved, whether from discoloration, burnt-on bits of food, or scorched bottoms.
-And because some of these might appear permanent, it can seem a little intimidating to consider cleaning them.
+If you’ve been using your stainless steel pan on a weekly (or even daily) basis like us, it’s probably starting to look a little extra well-loved, whether from discoloration, burnt-on bits of food, or scorched bottoms.
+Some of these can seem intimidatingly permanent—but luckily, they aren't.

-Luckily, the right tools can have your stainless steel skillet looking brand new—or at least close to it.
-Here are some of our best tips for addressing some of the most common messes and stains you might encounter when cooking with stainless steel.
+The right tools and cleaning methods can have your stainless steel skillet looking brand new (or at least close to it).
+Below, you'll find our expert tips for addressing some of the most common messes and stains you might encounter when cooking with stainless steel.

-How to Clean 3 Levels of Stainless Steel Pans
+How to Clean 3 Levels of Mess in Stainless Steel Pans

 While some messes require a few more tools and a little more elbow grease, this isn’t always the case.
 We’ve organized our tips for cleaning stainless steel pans by levels, ranging from easier-to-clean messes to tougher ones.